ivan-sukach/gulp-nunjucks-tailwind-started-pack/readme.md

-# Gulp with TailwindCSS Starter Kit
+# Gulp with TailwindCSS Nunjucks Starter Kit

 Gulp with TailwindCSS Starter Kit ( Updated with [TailwindCSS JIT](https://github.com/tailwindlabs/tailwindcss-jit) )- A repo which makes your development easier with predefined gulp tasks that help you to use [tailwindcss](https://github.com/tailwindcss/tailwindcss) with simple npm commands